puppetlabs/puppetlabs-ntp/README.markdown

 ####`config_template`

 Specifies a file to act as a template for the config file.
-Valid options: string containing a path (absolute, or relative to the module path) Default value: 'ntp/ntp.conf.erb'
+Valid options: string containing a path (absolute, or relative to the module path).
+Default value: 'ntp/ntp.conf.erb'

 ####`disable_monitor`